-Getting out of a franchise may involve complications where the franchise is not terminated but instead the franchisee wishes to sell his, her or it’s interest.
+Getting out of a franchise may involve complications where the franchise is not terminated but instead the franchisee wishes to sell on the franchise.
 The franchise agreement is likely to have strict criteria which must be fulfilled, including the any assignee (buyer) must be satisfactory, which will almost inevitably mean delay and additional legal costs.

 From the franchisees point of view, it can be daunting if the arrangement is not working out.
 Franchisees are all too aware that they will be up against a much larger organisation with greater resources.
 Litigation should be avoided wherever possible, but this is not to say that it is impossible to negotiate terms to exit a franchise.
 The franchisee may be able to argue that the franchisor is in breach of contract or there may have been a misrepresentation.

 Other aspects which may arise on terminating a franchise agreement include :-